artsy/README/playbooks/rename-master-to-main.md

 Make sure that after the renaming process the PRs are still open and now pointing to main.

+### Update CI and docs

+Search the repository for any references to the old `master` branch name and update them to use `main`, especially:

+- Continuous integration steps configured in `.circleci/config.yml`
+- Any set-up instructions or scripts

+Create a pull request with these changes ([e.g.](https://github.com/artsy/doppler/pull/218)), and monitor that they build and deploy to staging successfully.

 ### Renaming the Remote master Branch

 Make sure you are on your local master branch and also pulled the latest changes.